bobril/bobril.github.io/md/get-started.md

 Combination of several `components` with input `data`, `event delegation` and `internal state` allows to create full Todo application.

-Following `functional components` display list of items given from its parent.
+Following `functional component`s display list of items given from its parent.
 It uses `key` attribute with unique id of item to assure clear identification of `<li>` bobril node .
-Otherwise it could cause mismatch of internat states.
+Otherwise it could cause mismatch of internal states.

 <!-- # from-file: ../examples/todo/components/list.tsx -->